gruns/blagoblag/content/drafts/service.rst

 their usage of Python.

-Without our users, we would be nothing, and it's time we started acknowledging a simple truth: we exist in service of our users, and not the other way around.
+Without our users, we would be nothing, and it's time we started acknowledging a simple truth: these projects exist in service of our users, and not the other way around.

 .. _`software won't act unethically`: https://glyph.twistedmatrix.com/2005/11/ethics-for-programmers-primum-non.html
 .. _`cryptography`: https://cryptography.io/